Itteringham Mill

 1) Mary Colls who married William Banbury

 2) William Colls b.
 1632 in North Elmham, husbandman; married Joanna Boyden.
-William Colls died in 1632 leaving his widow Joanna Colls.
+William Colls died leaving his widow Joanna Colls.

 3) Margaret Colls - still alive in 1640